With the encouragement of her family, she started a youth leadership training program that would eventually grow to become Visions Global Empowerment.

 Once in a while, a handful of uncles briefed us on Sri Lanka’s civil war.
 They spoke about the outrageous suffering of kith and kin back home.
 In 1996, I learned about the rape and murder of Krishanthi Kumaraswamy, a 17 year-old Chundikuli Girls’ College student in Jaffna.
 Her atrocious story inspired some of us youth to form a group called Tamil Youth for Human Rights (TYHR).
 Our purpose was to raise awareness, first among ourselves, and then others.

-In 2002, during the ceasefire, a group of us TYHR members went to Sri Lanka to see our parent's homeland for the first time.
-The children’s homes we visited in Kilinochchi, Jaffna, Trincomalee and Batticaloa were my inspiration for starting the first Visions program.
+In 2002, during the ceasefire, a group of us TYHR members went to Sri Lanka to see our parents’ homeland for the first time.
+The homes of children we visited in Kilinochchi, Jaffna, Trincomalee and Batticaloa were my inspiration for starting the first Visions program.
 At each place we visited, children ran to hug us, hungry for social interaction and affection.
 They were malnourished, both physically and emotionally.
 But they also laughed heartily and chatted with astounding charisma, as if we were long lost relatives.
 At every visit, when we said goodbye, there was always one question I was repeatedly asked.
 It was the same question every single time.
 “Akka, eppa thirumbi varuvingal?”
 Sister, when will you come back?

 When I returned from that trip, I felt lost.
 I had witnessed so much need.
 Images of bullet-ridden schools and tired mothers in refugee camps weighed on my mind.
 How does one encounter suffering and then go on with life as usual?